'You have blood on your hands,' Senator tells Mark Zuckerberg for failing kids online

 Of the other executives to testify, TikTok's Chew has also appeared before Congresslast year, but this is the first time lawmakers have grilled X's Yaccarino and the two other CEOs: Snap's Evan Spiegel and Discord's Jason Citron.
 Chew volunteered to speak on Wednesday, but Yaccarino, Spiegel and Citron agreed only after being subpoenaed.

-Snap has come out as the sole social media company to throw its support behind the Kids Online Safety Act, which is one of the bills that lawmakers are hoping to bring to the Senate floor this year.
-If passed, it would hold tech companies accountable for feeding teens toxic content.
+Before the hearing, Snap had come out as the sole social media company to throw its support behind the Kids Online Safety Act, which is one of the bills that lawmakers are hoping to bring to the Senate floor this year.
+But as the hearing got underway, X said it too supports the legislation.
+If passed, the bill would hold tech companies accountable for feeding teens toxic content.

 "Many of the largest and most successful internet companies today were born here in the United States of America, and we must lead not only in technical innovation but also in smart regulation," Snap's Spiegel said in his opening remarks on Wednesday.

-Throughout the hearing, several of the senators tried to get the tech CEOs to agree to back one of the five kid online safety bills that have been introduced.
-All of the executives said more had to be done and they agree with regulation, but besides Spiegel, none said they'd fully back one of the bills.
+Throughout the hearing, several of the senators tried to get the tech CEOs to agree to back legislation.
+All of the executives said more had to be done and they agree with regulation, but besides Spiegel and Yaccarino, none said they'd fully back one of the bills.

 At one point Senator Chris Coons, D-Del., tried to get the CEOs to support legislation he and several other senators introduced, the Platform Accountability and Transparency Act.